tatiocloud/jh-shopping/README.md

     1) Find the Reduced Pricing from List of Products for a Category.
     2) Based on label, format the pricingLabel for the output.

-##Assumptions.
+## Assumptions.

-    1) BAsed on the labelForFormat provided in the request,otherwise defaulted to true.
+    1) Formating is Based on the labelForFormat provided in the request,otherwise defaulted to true.
+    2) Unit and Integration Tests provided at high level and use of functional programming is used.

+## Can this be improved, Yes all validations can be improved and can be used as functions in java8.

+## Jackson JSON has been used where ever neccesary.

 ## How to run.
 This is maven based Spring boot application.
 I use Intellij, so open the project in the Intellij/Eclipse as maven